6 Ways to Conquer Your OT Student Loan Debt

 When deciding between jobs, it may not be worth taking a $20,000 pay cut vs. working in the private sector on the basis that your loans will be forgiven under this program.
 But if you have your heart set on working in the schools or for a non-profit hospital, it’s a good idea to go ahead and set this plan up very carefully.

-One last consideration I would like to suggest is finding creative ways to use your OT skills to obtain income.
+One last consideration I would like to suggest is finding creative ways to use your occupational therapy skills to obtain additional income.
 While working PRN can be great, sometimes it’s nice to have a change of pace.
 So get creative and think of how you could utilize all of that new OT knowledge.

 Student loan debt can be overwhelming, but try to remain calm and know that it will be gone someday one way or another.
 You can make that day sooner rather than later by taking steps now to get in control of your debt.

 Despite all the frustrations that occupational therapy school student loan debt brings, I would not hesitate to make the same choice again to participate in this wonderful profession.